 Civilian Protection Payment and the Escalation of Violence against Civilians in Northwestern Nigeria (Global Studies Quarterly, 2023).
 Winner of the 2024 Cedric Smith Prize.

-Collective Action Capacity and Civilian Compliance in Civil War: Evidence from Nigeria.
+Collective Action Capacity and Civilian Compliance in Civil War: Insights from Nigeria.
+Winner of the 2026 Kenneth Boulding Award.
+Revise and resubmit.

 ‘Handling Wolves as Sheep’: The Failure of Negotiated Settlements with Bandits in Northwestern Nigeria.